Vijay Gupchup

-Vijay N. Gupchup (born 1937) is an educationist, academician, researcher and considered an expert in the field of civil engineering and structural engineering.
+Vijay N. Gupchup (born 1937) is an educationist, academic, researcher and considered an expert in the field of civil engineering and structural engineering.

 Education

 Gupchup obtained the Bachelor of Engineering degree in civil engineering from VJTI, University of Bombay in 1958 and the Master of Science and Doctor of Science degrees in civil engineering in 1959 and 1963 respectively, from the Massachusetts Institute of Technology (MIT) in the US.

 Career

 Gupchup was a professor at the Veermata Jijabai Technological Institute (formerly known as Victoria Jubilee Technical Institute) in Mumbai.
 He held the post of the Principal of VJTI from January 1983 to June 1992 and May 1995 to January 1997, when Dr. Gupchup retired after spending nearly three decades in the field of Technical Education.

 Gupchup was the Pro Vice Chancellor of the University of Mumbai from June 1992 to May 1995.
 He was also the Chairman of the 'National Board of Accreditation' set up by the All India Council for Technical Education in India from July 2000 till June 2003.